chasemp/fin-cli/README.md

 # Find tasks with any of several labels (OR)
 fin list -l "work or personal"

+# Exclude tasks with specific labels (NOT)
+fin list -l "NOT urgent"
+fin list -l "work AND NOT urgent"

+# Complex boolean combinations
+fin list -l "family AND work AND NOT love" fin list -l "NOT urgent OR personal" fin list -l "work AND (urgent OR important)"

 # Combine multiple criteria
 fin list -l "work and urgent" -l "personal"
 ```